-The run up to October 1 2015 had led many medical practitioners predict that with the integration of ICD-10 coding system, the denial rates would increase two-fold and the accounts receivable cycles would lengthen to an estimated extra 40 percent than what they were at present.
+The run-up to October 1, 2015, had led many medical practitioners to predict that with the integration of the ICD-10 coding system, the denials rates would increase two-fold and the accounts receivable cycles would lengthen to an estimated extra 40 percent than what they were at present.

 A recent survey conducted by KPMG, a New York-based advisory firm, stated that at least 80 percent of healthcare organizations have been able to seamlessly make the coding transition from ICD-09 to ICD-10.
 But, the percentage of denial claims is yet to be ascertained, as feedback is slowly being collated against this background.

-For those who may see maximum rejection of their claim denials in the following year 2016:
+For those who may see the maximum rejection of their claim denials in the following year 2016:

 - Specialists and sub-specialists, and the encounters that need to be coded and the finer details of laterality, and changes in the way modifiers are to be now integrated.
 The basic crossover codes are easy to map.
 But it’s those out of the box situations that could cause disruptions

-- Smaller healthcare practitioners who do not have the administrative structure in place like EHR and ICD-10 coding software that can integrate seamlessly.
+- Smaller healthcare practitioners who do not have the administrative structure in places like EHR and ICD-10 coding software can integrate seamlessly.
 Many insurance vendors and even CMS is now demanding the compliance of EHR systems and Meaningful Use

 - Hospitals whose front desk office bearers have not yet been trained in the simple process of verification and eligibility of patient’s insurance coverage.
 The Affordable Care Act(ACA), popularly known as Obamacare, has mandated that every citizen should be health insured.
 But high deductibles and copays, especially the aging section, and if awareness and knowledge of procedures not covered is essential for verification